-Lisa has worked at the coal face in the social sector with roles as a Youth Worker, Strengthening programmes.
+Lisa has worked at the coal face in the social sector with roles as a Youth Worker, Strengthening Families Coordinator, Field Worker, Family/Whānau Support Worker and as facilitator of various programmes.
 Working at the coal face, seeing common issues and opportunities for change drives her desire to be involved in community development, believing that often small adjustments to a system or process can have a significant positive impact.
 She is passionate about working collaboratively to maximise resource and get the best outcomes for individuals and the community.